ngiger/virbac.bbmb.ch/manual_test.md

 * login as admin user
 ** All customers should appear
+*** You must be able to sort each column by clicking on the column header.
+Clicking a second time must invert the search order
 *** For a normal user Claude and user Perk test that
 **** you can find them via the search
 **** you can select then